TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedsnapshotlimitreachederror.md

 <!--/issueDescription-->

 ## **Recommended Steps**
-We have identified that your snapshot operation failed as the snapshot limit has exceeded for some of the disks attached.
-To resolve the issue refer this [article](https://aka.ms/AB-ExtensionFailedSnapshotLimitReachedError
+We identified that your snapshot operation failed becuase the snapshot limit has exceeded for some of the disks attached.
+To resolve this issue refer this [troubleshooting steps](https://aka.ms/AB-ExtensionFailedSnapshotLimitReachedError).
-).